-In accordance with our hhcphilosophy, we aim to protect patients from illegally manufactured and/or illegally distributed Eisai products.
+In accordance with our hhc concept, we aim to protect patients from illegally manufactured and/or illegally distributed Eisai products.
 A proactive approach is taken to prevent and deter illegal activity related to Eisai products.

 Product Security is a top priority for Eisai's management, and all possible efforts will be made to address the issue.

 To protect patient health, Product Security at Eisai includes all criminal attacks against our products.
-These crimes include drug counterfeiting*, illegal diversion of products from authorized channels, theft of products, product tampering, intentional adulteration of products or components, and other acts of fraud that may potentially compromise our products and thereby cause harm to Eisai patients.
+These crimes include drug counterfeiting*, illegal diversion and illegal generics of products from authorized channels, theft of products, product tampering, intentional adulteration of products or components, and other acts of fraud that may potentially compromise our products and thereby cause harm to Eisai patients.
 Although criminal attacks against Eisai products are not prevalent, we are determined to take all reasonable measures to prevent, deter, and disrupt these criminal activities.
-In addition, Eisai investigates any such incidents that may occur and seeks enforcement action through appropriate government authorities whenever possible.
+In addition, Eisai investigates any such incidents that may occur and seeks enforcement action through appropriate government and regulatory authorities, as well as, civil actions whenever possible.

-*The term counterfeit medical product describes a product with a false representation of its identity and/or source.
-This applies to the product, its container or other packaging or labelling information.
+＊The term counterfeit medical product describes a product with a false representation of its identity, content and/or source.
+This applies to the product, its container, packaging and labelling information.
 Counterfeiting can apply to both branded and generic products.
 Counterfeits may include products with correct ingredients/components, with wrong ingredients/components, without active ingredients, with incorrect amounts of active ingredients, or with fake packaging.

 Eisai has established a Product Security Executive Board (PSEB) made up of top company executives to provide strategic leadership and set policies on product security issues.
-The company has a Global Product Security Director based in the United States to lead these efforts.
-This is an interdisciplinary effort involving representatives from Quality, Production, Legal, Government Relations, Medical Services, Logistics, and other departments.
+The company’s Head of Global Product Security based in the United States leads these efforts.
+This is an interdisciplinary effort involving representatives from Legal, Quality, Production, Government Affairs, Medical Services, Logistics, and other departments.